isruihu/isruihu.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>
 I am a third-year PhD student in Computer Science at the Beijing Jiaotong University <a href="http://adam-bjtu.org/">ADaM Lab</a>, where I am advised by <a href="https://faculty.bjtu.edu.cn/9129/"> Prof. Jitao Sang </a>.
 Prior to starting my PhD, I obtained a Master's degree with a major in Computer Technology from Beijing Jiaotong University and a Bachelor's degree with a major in Software Engineering from Xiangtan University.

-My research interest includes reliable machine Llarning and multimodal large language model.
+My research interest includes reliable machine learning and multimodal large language model.

 # 📝 Publications